Dealing with the emotional impact of pancreatic cancer

 Key facts

-• Or you can find comfort and support from connecting with others who have been diagnosed with pancreatic cancer.
+• Or you can find comfort and support from connecting with others who have been diagnosed with pancreatic cancer, or reading their stories.
+Because no one understands the experience of pancreatic cancer quite like this community.

 Having a pancreatic cancer diagnosis can turn your life upside down.
 You may ask “why is this happening to me?”
 You may feel very alone.
 But there is support to help you and your family and friends.